Effects of Hurricane Floyd in New Jersey: Aftermath

 The receding floodwaters left behind a layer of dust on roadways, windows, and cars.
 KeySpan sent 70 trucks to repair damaged gas lines.
 The New Jersey National Guard delivered nearly 500,000 bottles of water to residents along the Raritan River without clean drinking water.
-During storm cleanup, a building inspector became ill from Legionnaire's Disease.
+During storm cleanup, a building inspector became ill from Legionnaires' disease.
 Volunteer organizations provided assistance to state residents.
 The American Red Cross served over 143,000 meals to more than 2,400 families.
 The New Jersey State Bar Association provided pro bono disaster legal service to state residents.

 After downtown Bound Brook was under 12 ft of floodwaters, the New Jersey Department of Environmental Protection worked with the New York District of the Corps of Engineers to build the Green Brook Flood Control Project.
 The $110 million project was designed to withstand a 150-year flood.
 Construction began in 2000 and was finished in 2016.
 The flooding in Bound Brook affected Hispanic immigrants living in crowded homes; after the storm, there were reports of rent gouging and harassment toward Hispanic residents, including late-night housing inspections.
 In 2003, New Jersey Governor Jim McGreevey signed into law a bill to prevent landlords from raising rents more than twice the inflation rate within 10 mi of a disaster area.
 Due to complaints, the United States Department of Justice sued Bound Brook in 2004, which resulted in a change in the borough's housing policy.